jmpark95/skyscanner-webscrape-project/README.md

 I use skyscanner.
 I think it's a great travel search engine.

-But one downside I realised was that in order to get price alerts, you had to pick EXACT dates.
+But one downside I realised was that in order to get price alerts, you have to pick EXACT dates.
 Eg. if I was planning on visiting Bali in December, I'd have to subscribe to price alerts for X<sup>th</sup> December departure and Y<sup>st</sup> December return.
 However, I often found myself in situations where I didn't need to travel on exact dates but rough dates(eg. mid December and return late December) and my priority would be getting the cheapest flights.

 As a result, what I would do is search for the whole month

 ![alt text](screenshots/image.png)
 and refresh this page on a regular basis.